irwanphan/agres-id-nextjs/backlog.md

 - [] Restrictions: Finished cannot be Canceled or set to Processing, Canceled cannot be set to Processing
 - [] Use button to set payment status to Paid or Failed from Pending
 - [] Button to set paid/failed can only be accessed by finance team
+- [] FIx admin page padding and off-scroll caused by double height of container

 Auth
-- [] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users
+- [ok] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users
 - [] Email verification is not implemented yet, need to set verificationUrl, clue in WelcomeEmail.tsx

 Overview
-- [] Use Indonesian language and currency symbol
+- [ok] Use Indonesian language and currency symbol

 Footer
 - [] Social links can be dynamic from the database and edited on admin page